Irgendwer008/Oeffentlichkeitsarbeit-Bot/README.md

 - Probably a linux distribution (tested only on Fedora 40).
 Maybe Windows, but i haven't tested yet.
 You are welcome to do so and report your findings!

-### Requirements for binary conversion from main.py to Oeffentlichkeitsarbeit-Bot
+### Requirements for binary conversion from main.py to Oeffentlichkeitsarbeit-Bot.bin

 all pip-requirements are listed in requirements_for_binary_conversion.txt.
 To install all at once execute `pip3 install -r requirements.txt`